-The Lower School bilingual program combines the pedagogical core requirements of both the French Ministry of Education and the framework of standards put forth by the California State Department of Education.
+The Elementary School bilingual program combines the pedagogical core requirements of both the French Ministry of Education and the framework of standards put forth by the California State Department of Education.

 The Elementary School is structured in accordance with the French “cycle” system.
 Cycle 2 includes the 1st, 2nd and 3rd grades, and Cycle 3 includes the 4th, 5th (and 6th) grades.
 The number of hours taught in English increases gradually from seven hours in 1st and 2nd grade to 10 hours in 5th grade.
 Our team has worked to harmonize the French and American programs to offer students a unique, rich, challenging, and balanced program that meets the requirements of both the French and American systems.
 Throughout Lower School, students at SDFAS build their knowledge, analyze, think critically, create, and use these fundamental skills to bolster future learning.
 In addition, because of the great diversity of nationalities and cultures that exist in our school’s community, teachers integrate aspects of citizenship and community into the curriculum.